Want to hear more from us?

 • “Which response will make me look like the best candidate?”

 When there’s a job on the line, these questions are often unavoidable.
 But, by removing the questions, you create a more relaxed environment where candidates can respond authentically.
-Over 80% of the candidates that complete our assessment, for example, find this to be the case.
+Over 80% of the candidates that complete our behavioural assessment, for example, find this to be the case.

 How our behavioural assessment works:

-Our assessment works by presenting your candidates with a series of engaging, intuitive tasks.
+Our behavioural assessment test works by presenting your candidates with a series of engaging, intuitive tasks.
 These are based on decades of neuroscience, and have been adapted to be completed online in under 40 minutes.

 These tasks give candidates an opportunity to showcase their natural behaviour in action.
 We capture this data, and map it to what’s called a ‘fit profile’.
 This is really just a weighted list of behavioural traits that, alongside the employer, we’ve determined are vital to succeed in the role and/or company culture.